English Literature

 (June Year 12)

-Paper 3: Poetry and Prose
+Paper 3: Elements of crime and mystery

 (June Year 13)